Follow TV Tropes

 • Dirty Cop:

-• In the GSG world, a lot of them (Both mostly Polizia di Stato and Carabinieri) are on the side of the FRF, most of them bribed.
+• A lot of them (mostly Polizia di Stato and Carabinieri) are on the side of the FRF, either due to bribes or political sympathy.

 • There is an episode where the SWA is deployed to take down a team of corrupt paratroopers from the Tuscania Regiment.
 One of them was Jose's friend from his Carabinieri days.